ExpressLRS/ExpressLRS/PCB/TX_SX1280/README.md

 There are 3 different PCB design based on the G-NiceRF_LoRa1280 (12.5dBm), G-NiceRF_LORA1280F27 (27dBm), and EBYTE_E28-2G4M27S (27dBm).

-*At the moment on the EBYTE_E28-2G4M27S has been built and confirmed to work.*
+*The G-NiceRF_LoRa1280 and EBYTE_E28-2G4M27S have been built and confirmed to work.*

 ### PCB manufacturing